 If you have any questions or comments, or would like to report a problem please get in touch via email: email@example.com – alternatively you can contact our Streetscape Development Manager Ruth Burgess, Tel: 01260 270350.

 What is next for Streetscape?

 We are reviewing the service for the future.
 Should we be accelerating perennial planting?
 How can we drive further sustainability whilst keeping the beautiful flowers that people love?
 Should we be working to get more external contracts and make Streetscape a profit centre for the town?
 How can we work even better with the community and with other organisations such as Friends of Congleton Park for the benefit of Congleton?

-To help us do this we are planning a consultation survey going out to Congleton townspeople in early 2020, to get a better understanding of the priorities we need to set for the service going forward.
+To help us do this, our aim is to develop a consultation survey for Congleton townspeople in 2020, we want to get a better understanding of the priorities we need to set for the Streetscape service going forward.